Tag Archives: road biking

 #6 – Assume cycling shoes are only good for clipless pedals

 If you don’t want to ride clipless pedals, I get that.
-There are tons of reasons clipless pedals are great, but at least as many reasons why they aren’t right for everybody.
+There are many reasons clipless pedals are great, but at least as many reasons why they aren’t suitable for everybody.
 What you can do is use a cycling-specific shoe with your flat pedals.
 A cycling shoe has a stiff sole and additional arch support to disperse pedaling forces over the entire length of your foot.
 Therefore, you have more efficiency and less discomfort.

 Mistakes in general

-Overall, it is a good idea to think about what you are doing before you ride your bike.
-Make sure your bike is ready for the ride, be equipped to take care of yourself during the ride, and be sure you are prepared to reach out for help if needed.
-Once you go through that mental exercise you will see the common cycling mistakes melt away.
+Overall, thinking about what you are doing before you ride your bike is a good idea.
+Make sure your bike is ready for the ride, be equipped to take care of yourself during the ride, and be prepared to reach out for help if needed.
+Once you go through that mental exercise, you will see the common cycling mistakes melt away.
 Have Fun!

 About John Brown, the author